grpc/proposal/A51-custom-backend-metrics.md

 // Records a utilization metric measurement for the call. function recordUtilizationMetric(String name, double value);

+// Records an opaque named metric measurement for the call. function recordNamedMetric(String name, double value);

 // Records the CPU utilization metric measurement for the call. function recordCPUUtilizationMetric(double value);